cleary1/amrasang/README.md

 # How it works:
 This program solves anagrams using Recursive Backtracking to test all combinations of letters against a dictionary.

-This LetterInventory class creates a integer array of letter counters that keeps track of how many of occurrences of each letter are in a phrase.
+This LetterInventory class creates an integer array of letter counters that keeps track of how many of occurrences of each letter are in a phrase.
 The AnagramSolver class uses this to test if a phrase can be rearranged by subtracting letters from the input phrase recursively until there are no suitable words left in the dictionary or until all letters have been substracted from a phrase.
 The paths that have excess letters are ignored and the paths that use all letters are printed to console.

 # Sample Output:
 ```